shanest/nasslli25/content/schedule.md

 # Bootcamp Courses

-On the weekend before the main summer school---June 21, 22---we will offer three bootcamp courses:
+On the day before the main summer school---June 22---we will offer three bootcamp courses:

 - Logic Meets Language: Formal Foundations of Semantics: Shahriar Hormozi, <a href="https://ryanwaltersmith.wixsite.com/home">Ryan Walter Smith</a>
     {% courseDescription "Logic Meets Language: Formal Foundations of Semantics" %}